Muppet*Vision 3D: Pre-show

-Main Show
+Main show

+In addition to the Muppets on-screen, there were also a number of in-theater Audio-animatronic Muppets that interact with the show: Statler and Waldorf heckled from their balcony near the screen, an orchestra of penguins rose into sight to perform, and the Swedish Chef "operated" the film projector from the booth above and behind the audience.

-The show commences with Statler and Waldorf in their usual box putting on the glasses, and heckling the audience.
-A penguin orchestra rises up.
-They tune and play a fanfare, which leads into the opening.
-Gonzo appears behind a door and pushes a stick labeled "3D" towards the audience.
+As the curtain rises, Gonzo appears behind a door and pushes a stick labeled "3D" towards the audience.
 Kermit the Frog appears and welcomes the audience to Muppet*Vision 3D.
-He then gives the audience a tour of Muppet Studios, where many of the Muppets are preparing for segments in the show to follow the tour.
-Many 3D effects are performed at this point.
-Kermit then informs guests that the Swedish Chef is in charge of the projector.
-He also introduces the upcoming acts including a song by Miss Piggy, and musical finale by Sam.
-As this point, Kermit is interrupted by Fozzie, who performs a series of "cheap 3D tricks."
+He then gives the audience a tour of Muppet Studios, where many of the Muppets are preparing for segments in the show, including a song by Miss Piggy, and musical finale by Sam.
+As this point, Kermit is interrupted by Fozzie, who performs a series of "cheap 3D tricks".
 This includes a noisemaker, a can of springs, and a flower that sprays water.
 Statler and Waldorf heckle Fozzie, telling him that his act is not funny even in 3D.

-Kermit then takes the audience to a top secret laboratory.
-He then introduces Dr. Bunsen Honeydew and his assistant, Beaker.
+Kermit then takes the audience to Muppet Studios' secret laboratory and introduces Dr. Bunsen Honeydew and his assistant, Beaker.
 However, Bunsen and Beaker are unable to control their newest invention; a living 3D effect called Waldo C. Graphic, (who first appeared on The Jim Henson Hour in 1989) Waldo proves to be uncontrollable and wreaks havoc in the lab.
 Bunsen tells Beaker to use the lab's inflatomatic to deactivate Waldo.
 He does so, but instead of being deactivated, Waldo explodes into smaller versions of himself.
 Bunsen then tells Beaker to use the lab's vacuum cleaner to suck up all the Waldos, but also accidentally sucks up the entire lab.
 All but one Waldo is sucked up and realizing he is free, shape shifts into a taxi cab and drives away.